-Alternatively, you can use a more common USB UART adapter, with important caveats.
+Tip: As an alternative to a JTAG adapter, you can use a more common USB UART adapter, with important caveats.
 See Use of an USB UART adapter as alternative to a JTAG adapter.
 A misconfigured or mis-wired UART adapter may damage the computer.

-Tip: Some MEGA65 units have an issue with the built-in Real-Time Clock (RTC).
+Tip: A minority of MEGA65 units built in 2022 have an issue with the built-in Real-Time Clock (RTC).
 There is an official solution to install a replacement.
 See The Real-Time Clock doesn't advance the time for how to test for this issue and request a replacement part if needed.